FACTBOX-China-U.S. commercial deals signed during Trump's China visit

 BEIJING, Nov 9 (Reuters) - U.S. companies, from chip giant Qualcomm to aircraft maker Boeing, announced a slew of deals on Thursday during U.S. President Donald Trump’s visit to Beijing.
 The deals could be valued as much as $250 billion, though some have been long in the pipeline and many are non-binding.

-* China Energy Investment Corp, the world’s largest power company by asset value, has signed a memorandum of understanding (MOU) to invest $83.7 billion in shale gas, power and chemical projects in West Virginia.
+* The state of West Virginia’s commerce department said China Energy Investment Corporation Limited plans to invest $83.7 billion in shale gas development and chemical manufacturing projects in the state.

-* China’s top state oil major Sinopec, Bank Of China and China Investment Corp agreed to help develop a $43-billion natural gas project in Alaska.
+* China’s top state oil major Sinopec, Bank Of China and China Investment Corp agreed to help develop Alaska’s liquefied natural gas sector.
+Alaska Gasoline Development Corp signed a deal with the Chinese companies worth up to $43 billion and which could create up to 12,000 American jobs during construction.

-* Boeing Co won orders and commitments worth $37 billion at list prices for 300 jets, including 260 narrow-body Boeing 737s and a total of 40 wide-body 787s and 777s from state purchasing agency China Aviation Supplies Holding Co.
+* Boeing Co signed a $37 billion deal to sell 260 Boeing B-737s, 40 B787s and B777s to China Aviation Supplies Holding Co.
+Boeing said the sales would be at list prices.
+Analysts said some of the orders may be among the more than 300 from undisclosed buyers posted this year and it was not yet clear how much of the China deal would be entirely new business.

 * General Electric Co signed three commercial deals with Chinese partners worth a total of $3.5 billion.